MuckRock/documentcloud-frontend/README.md

 echo "127.0.0.1 www.dev.documentcloud.org" | sudo tee -a /etc/hosts
 ```

 Once everything is up and running, you should be able to see the website live at [www.dev.documentcloud.org](http://www.dev.documentcloud.org/).
-Note the frontend is not yet functional.

 ## Building for production